-Since 2010 The Red silks of Triple Crown have flown to 24 Group Race successes; a figure double that of our nearest competitor.
+Since 2010 The Red silks of Triple Crown have flown to 30 Group Race successes; an industry-leading figure!

 Read below about some of our star racehorses that have won some of the most prestigious prizes on the Australian Racing calendar.

 Champion Sprinter 2018 | Champion NSW Sprinter 2018 | The Everest 2017 & 2018 | G1 Darley Classic, G1 Doomben 10,000 | G2 Shorts Stakes, G2 Challenge Stakes | G3 The Heath Stakes, G3 Hall Mark Stakes, G3 Concorde Stakes x3

 $16,093,500 in prizemoney to date | $120,000 yearling